Do I have torn abdominal muscles (Diastasis Recti) or just a bit of excess tummy fat?

 Torn abdominal muscles are very common; a study shows that a staggering 98% of women have diastasis recti after they have delivered their babies.

 If you suspect you have torn abdominal muscles as a result of pregnancy, you can perform an at-home check like the one in this link.
-Basically, if you can fit 2-3 fingers in between your ab muscles, you likely are suffering from diastasis recti.
+Basically, if you can fit 2-3 fingers in between your ab muscles, you may be suffering from diastasis recti.

 Should you be concerned with your at-home test results, or would like a professional opinion, we suggest arranging for a medical consultation.
-This could either be with a Specialist Plastic Surgeon who performs precision Tummy Tuck surgery and/or ask your GP or obstetrician for a referral.
+This could either be with a Specialist Plastic Surgeon who performs Abdominoplasty surgery and/or ask your GP or obstetrician for a referral.

 Do exercises help diastasis recti?